jackmasterson/NMap/README.md

 Google Maps API provides the maps, markers, marker animation.

+Foursquare provides data for each individual location: name, address, website and twitter (if available), and Foursquare web page under the 'More Info' link.

 JamBase provides the live music information for upcoming concerts in the area as well as a link to the online ticket purchase site if one is available.

 Socrata Open Data Network provides the 2013 Census information for Asbury Park, NJ.